 - Using deceit or false statements: Debt collectors cannot mislead you to make you pay a debt.

-- Threatening you with violence or other illegal actions: No debt collector can threaten to have you arrested, imprisoned, or harmed.
+- Threatening you with violence or illegal actions: No debt collector can threaten to have you arrested, imprisoned, or harmed.

 - Using profanity or offensive language: This is considered harassment and is illegal.